Today, web developers have a wide range of options available when it comes to choosing a programming language for web development.

 And the best part is that a lot of web developers are already familiar with this technique.

-However, if database interaction or network communication is involved, the performance of Golang and Node JS are often equal.
+However, if database server interaction or network applications is involved, the performance of Golang Vs Node.Js is often equal.

 Read More: Development practices our NodeJS developers

-Golang, on the other hand, is much younger and less popular compared to Node JS yet.
+Golang, on the other hand, is a much younger and less popular technology compared to Node JS yet.
+Besides this, Golang also supports cross-platform runtime environment for the smoother operating of cross-platform applications.

 That means, web development even with using a Golang Development company will require a lot of manual configuration.